jamcalli/Pulsarr/README.md

 #### Unraid Installation

-Pulsarr is being added to the Unraid Community Applications (CA) store.
-Once approved, you'll be able to install it directly from the Apps tab in Unraid.
+Pulsarr is available in the Unraid Community Applications (CA) store.
+You can install it directly from the Apps tab in Unraid:

+1. Open the Unraid web UI
+2. Navigate to the "Apps" tab
+3. Search for "Pulsarr"
+4. Click "Install"

-In the meantime, you can install using the Docker Installation method above.
+Alternatively, you can use the Docker Installation method described above.

 #### Manual Installation